seekstar/blog/source/_posts/Storage/RocksDB等待后台任务完成.md

 			std::this_thread::sleep_for(std::chrono::seconds(1));
 			continue;
 		}
 		// The properties are not get atomically.
-Test for more 20 times more. int i;
+Test for more 20 times. int i;
 		for (i = 0; i < 20; ++i) {
 			std::this_thread::sleep_for(std::chrono::milliseconds(100));